clustermin/fastcron/src/content/docs/tutorials/symfony-cron.md

 - Some error occurs, and it fails silently.
 - You need to change the time pattern, and you forgot the crontab syntax (`minute hour day month weekday` by the way).
 - You need the script output from last Thursday, and there's no way to retrieve it.
 - You need to test-run it.
-Now log in to your server and do your thing.
+Now log in to your server and work your magic.
 - You changed the server, and you forgot to add the cronjob.

 Some say cronjobs are not to be trusted, let's add a cronjob monitoring service.